project-beholder/beholder-app/readme.md

 ## Mac Instructions
 1. If you do not have it already install [node.js](https://nodejs.org/en).
-2. Install OpenCV, on Mac it is easiest to do this through Homebrew.
+2. Install OpenCV version 4.7, on Mac it is easiest to do this through Homebrew.
     - To install Homebrew, follow the instructions on their [website](https://brew.sh/).
     - To install OpenCV, use the following command in the terminal `brew install opencv`.
 3. Clone this repository on to your computer and open a terminal at the root folder.